abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

-          Redefine what's possible, give shape to the future—and get there. improve the way you deliver your products and services.
+          Redefine what's possible, give shape to the future—and get there.

-          and focus on the right kinds of innovation
+          Improve the way you deliver your products and services, and focus on the right kinds of innovation.

-          We'll help you create a compelling vision, and bring it to life around your organisation.
+          We can help you create a compelling vision, and bring it to life all around your organisation.
         highlight: false
         actions: []
         type: pricing_plan